Physis21/gausstorch/README.md

 # Source repository for 'gausstorch', a package allowing the simulation of coupled bosonic modes in the Gaussian regime, with PyTorch

+- The package documentation is published in [this link](https://gausstorch.readthedocs.io/en/latest/index.html)

 ## About this repository

 - This repository is an overhauled (properly documented and with better coding practices) version of my PhD code, used to **simulate the dynamics of coupled bosonic modes in PyTorch**